Audience Top

 While students unload, band directors can enter the building and register their ensemble at the Registration Desk.

-Band Directors at the Ironwood location will need to provide:
+Band Directors at the Polaris Centre will need to provide:

 A volunteer will then take you and your ensemble to a storage area where you may leave your coats, belongings, and instruments cases.
 These areas will not be locked, so please encourage band members to leave valuables at home.